Share

 Salary payments in the UAE

 While the country’s labor law doesn’t specify a minimum salary, it emphasizes that employee wages should be enough to meet their basic needs.
+The concept of ‘basic salary’ is crucial in the UAE’s compensation structure, as it forms the foundation for various calculations, such as gratuity and job loss insurance payouts, and is specified in the employment contract, separate from additional allowances.
 It also boasts established guidelines and systems to ensure employees receive their wages accurately and promptly.
 The Ministry of Human Resources and Emiratisation (MoHRE) oversees these regulations.

 According to Ministerial Resolution No. 598 of 2022, salaries are due from the first day of the month following the period specified in the employment contract.
 If the contract doesn’t indicate a period, employers must make payments at least once a month.
 An employer defaults if they do not pay wages within the first 15 days after the due date.
 This is the case unless the contract specifies a shorter period.